Clarence General Manager

 THE ROLE

 As the General Manager, you will be responsible for leading Clarence Health Services, ensuring the efficient and effective use of resources while achieving key performance targets.
+The General Manager role includes the strategic management, monitoring and standardisation of the LHD Clinical Operations facility outpatient clinics.
 You will oversee the management of clinical services, ensuring compliance with budgets, performance indicators, and quality standards, and will be tasked with addressing patient complaints, legal, and ethical issues with timely and effective resolutions.
 In this role, you will ensure that services are delivered safely and efficiently, while also incorporating future needs and developments into strategic planning.
 Additionally, you will monitor and adjust service levels based on available resources, financial capacity, and alignment with NNSWLHD’s strategic direction, and participate in the on-call roster as part of the Clinical Operations Executive team.
-As the General Manager, you will also demonstrate the ability to lead an organization that attracts and retains talented individuals by fostering a supportive and inclusive workplace culture, where people are valued, empowered, and motivated to contribute to the organization’s success.
-You will be part of an organization that genuinely cares about the well-being and development of its people, ensuring a positive work environment for all staff.

 THE CANDIDATE